bqi343/cp-notebook/Resources/Questions.md

 Keep doing interesting problems (and stay organized??) idk

+> I find difficult to prepare for math and cp competitions together without neglecting school ...
+I know you obviously can't solve my problem, but I'd just like to have the advice of an expert like you and if you've ever been in my situation

+You shouldn't neglect school, but generally I've kept up with schoolwork and still had plenty of free time.

+> do you have a particular method to organize time well and manage everything (competitions, courses, homework ...)

+clist.by & workflowy & google calendar

 ## Topics

 > i think whenever i am learning some new topic i m not able to solve good questions on that topic so thats what holding me back.